The structure of a minimal $n$-chart with two crossings II: Neighbourhoods of $\Gamma_1\cup\Gamma_{n-1}$: Proof of Theorem 1.4

-\begin{Proof} Suppose that the both of $e_I,e_O$ are I-edges.
+\begin{proof} Suppose that the both of $e_I,e_O$ are I-edges.
 Namely $e_I$ is inward at $v_I$, and $e_O$ is inward at $v_O$.
 By Lemma~\ref{Lemma5}, there does not exist an outside edge of label $k$ for $\Delta$ middle at a vertex in $\partial\Delta-\{v_I,v_O,w_I,w_O\}$.
 Since $e_I,e_O$ are inward at $v_I,v_O$ respectively, the disk $\Delta_O$ does not dominate an edge of label $k$ middle at $v_I,v_O$.
-Further the siblings of $\tau_O$ are not middle at $w_O$.
+Further the sibling edges of $\tau_O$ are not middle at $w_O$.
 Hence $\Delta_O$ does not dominate an edge of label $k$ middle at a vertex in $J_O$.
-Thus considering the upward principal path $P_I$, we have a contradiction by Lemma~\ref{Lemma1}.
+This contradicts Lemma~\ref{Lemma1} by considering the upward principal path $P_I$.
 Thus one of $e_I$ and $e_O$ is an O-edge.
 Similarly we can show that one of $e_I$ and $e_O$ is an I-edge.
-Hence Lemma~\ref{Lemma6} holds. \end{Proof}
+Hence Lemma~\ref{Lemma6} holds. \end{proof}